Sending mail to groups of people

-Note: When you create distribution lists using a desktop email program installed on your computer, your lists are usually stored only on your computer (the exception is Outlook configured to use IU Exchange).
-This type is called a client-side distribution list, and is available only from your computer.
-When you make lists using IU Webmail on the Cyrus mail system, or using Outlook in the IU Exchange environment, they are stored on the mail server, which you can then access from any other computer on the Internet.
+Note: When you create a distribution list using a desktop email program, it is usually stored only on your computer (the exception is Outlook configured to use IU Exchange).
+This is called a client-side distribution list.
+When you create a list using IU Webmail on the Cyrus mail system or Outlook in the IU Exchange environment, it is stored on the mail server, and you can access it from any other computer on the Internet.
 This is called a server-side distribution list.
 For more, see Distribution list basics

 You can subscribe individuals to an IU List mailing list if you have each person's email address, or individuals can subscribe themselves.